Railway coupling: Link and pin

 Transition era AAR knuckle coupler.
 The gap in the knuckle accommodates the link of a link and pin coupler and the vertical hole in the knuckle accommodates the pin.

 Link and pin coupler combined with side buffers on a Panama canal mule.

 The link-and-pin coupling was the original style of coupling used on North American railways.
 After most railroads converted to semi-automatic Janney couplers, the link-and-pin survived on forest railways.
-While simple in principle, the system suffered from a lack of standardisation regarding size and height of the links, and the size and height of the pockets.
+While simple in principle, the system suffered from a lack of standardization in the size and height of the links and pockets.

 The link-and-pin coupler consisted of a tube-like body that received an oblong link.
 During coupling, a rail worker had to stand between the cars as they came together and guide the link into the coupler pocket.
-Once the cars were joined, the employee inserted a pin into a hole a few inches from the end of the tube to hold the link in place.
-This procedure was exceptionally dangerous and many brakemen lost fingers or entire hands when they did not get them out of the way of the coupler pockets in time.
+Once the cars were joined, the employee inserted a pin into a hole a few inches from the tube's end to hold the link in place.
+This procedure was exceptionally dangerous, and many brakemen lost fingers or entire hands when they did not get them out of the way of the coupler pockets in time.
 Many more were killed as a result of being crushed between cars or dragged under cars that were coupled too quickly.
-Brakemen were issued with heavy clubs that could be used to hold the link in position, but many brakemen would not use the club, and risked injury.
+Brakemen were issued with heavy clubs that could be used to hold the link in position, but many brakemen would not use the club and risked injury.

 The link-and-pin coupler proved unsatisfactory because: